Di-Chai/Deep-Learning-Assignment/README.md

     Report     : /Project1/project2_20458239_report.pdf

-Reason for changeing file: I just found that I uploaded a wrong version of my result!
+Reason for changing file: I just found that I uploaded a wrong version of my result!
 The uploaded file is not my final result but the baseline-model result.